Overtime - Episode #500: Allan Lichtman, Dr. Debra Soh, Thom Hartmann, Liz Mair, Dan Savage

 Let's stop shitting on Bill de Blasio.

-Because he's a powerful kind of Democrat and a lefty
+Because he's a powerful kind of Democrat in the lefty.
+He's a good one.

 And he's done a lot of things in New York that are moving New York in directions that the rest of the country really does.